Android-by-Kotlin/OneAI-Avatar/README.md

 ## 🌟 Overview

-**OneAI Studio** is a cutting-edge mobile application that brings the power of advanced AI models directly to your fingertips.
-Whether you're an artist, designer, content creator, or AI enthusiast, OneAI Studio provides you with powerful tools to generate, transform, and enhance images using state-of-the-art AI technology.
+**OneAI ** is a cutting-edge mobile application that brings the power of advanced AI models directly to your fingertips.
+Whether you're an artist, designer, content creator, or AI enthusiast, OneAI provides you with powerful tools to generate, transform, and enhance images using state-of-the-art AI technology.

 ## ✨ Features